SonarSource/sonarlint-core/API_CHANGES.md

 ## New features

-* Add a new constructor to `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.SonarCloudAlternativeEnvironmentDto` to accept region specific URIs (in a DTO each).
+* Add a new constructor to `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.SonarCloudAlternativeEnvironmentDto` to accept a map of `SonarCloudRegion` to `SonarQubeCloudRegionDto`.
     *  Per region a `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.SonarQubeCloudRegionDto` must be provided that contains the *base*, *API* and *WebSocket* URIs.
     * `null` values are accepted for every URI - it will internally fallback to the actual region URIs for a `null` value encountered.

 ## Deprecation